 Excess outdoor air.

-C403.4.4 Requirements for mechanical systems serving multiple zones.
-Sections C403.4.4.1 through C403.4.4.4 shall apply to mechanical systems serving multiple zones.
-Supply air systems serving multiple zones shall be VAV systems which, during periods of occupancy, are designed and configured to reduce primary air supply to each zone to one of the following before reheating, recooling or mixing takes place:
+C403.6 Requirements for mechanical systems serving multiple zones.
+Sections C403.6.1 through C403.6.11 shall apply to mechanical systems serving multiple zones.

+C403.6.1 Variable air volume (VAV) and multiple zone systems.
+Supply air systems serving multiple zones shall be VAV systems that have zone controls configured to reduce the volume of air that is reheated, recooled or mixed in each zone to one of the following:

-Thirty percent of the maximum supply air to each zone.
+Twenty percent of the zone design peak supply for systems with DDC and thirty percent of the maximum supply air for other systems.

+Systems with DDC where items 2.1 through 2.3 apply.

+The airflow rate in the dead band between heating and cooling does not exceed 20 percent of the zone design peak supply rate or higher allowed rates under items 3, 4 or 5 of this section.

+The first stage of heating modulates the zone supply air temperature setpoint up to a maximum setpoint while the airflow is maintained at the dead band flow rate.

-Three hundred cfm (142 L/s) or less where the maximum flow rate is less than 10 percent of the total fan system supply airflow rate.
+The second stage of heating modulates the airflow rate from the dead band flow rate up to the heating maximum flow rate that is less than 50 percent of the zone design peak supply rate.

-The minimum ventilation requirements of Chapter 4 of the International Mechanical Code.
+The outdoor airflow rate required to meet the minimum ventilation requirements of Chapter 4 of the International Mechanical Code.

-Any higher rate that can be demonstrated to reduce overall system annual energy use by offsetting reheat/recool energy losses through a reduction in outdoor air intake for the system, as approved by the code official.
+Any higher rate that can be demonstrated to reduce overall system annual energy use by offsetting reheat/recool energy losses through a reduction in outdoor air intake for the system as approved by the code official.

-The airflow rate required to comply with applicable codes or accreditation standards, such as pressure relationships or minimum air change rates.
+The airflow rate required to comply with applicable codes or accreditation standards such as pressure relationships or minimum air change rates.

-Exception: The following define where individual zones or where entire air distribution systems are exempted from the requirement for VAV control:
+Exception: The following individual zones or entire air distribution systems are exempted from the requirement for VAV control:

-Zones or supply air systems where at least 75 percent of the energy for reheating or for providing warm air in mixing systems is provided from a site-recovered or site-solar energy source.
+Zones or supply air systems where not less than 75 percent of the energy for reheating or for providing warm air in mixing systems is provided from a site-recovered, including condenser heat, or site-solar energy source.

-Zones where special humidity levels are required to satisfy process needs.

-Zones with a peak supply air quantity of 300 cfm (142 L/s) or less and where the flow rate is less than 10 percent of the total fan system supply airflow rate.
+Systems that prevent reheating, recooling, mixing or simultaneous supply of air that has been previously cooled, either mechanically or through the use of economizer systems, and air that has been previously mechanically heated.

 Zones without DDC for which the volume of air that is reheated, recooled or remixed is less than the larger of the following:

 30 percent of the zone design peak supply rate.